Here are the best board games and educational games that you can play at home with your 2-year-old!

 15. Where’s Bear?

 You can give the person hints by telling him what’s in the room.
-This game is great for building vocabularies about things around the house.
+Where’s Bear is great for building vocabularies about things around the house.
 You can also talk about what the bear could be doing in each room, like sleeping on the bed or sitting on the couch.

 And if your 2-year-old like stacking blocks or boxes, then this is the perfect game for your kid!
 The boxes are sturdy and well-made, almost as if the game maker expects toddlers to knock down all boxes to find the bear. 🤔